 7. Public Relations: A story worth telling

-News media are always looking for good technology stories, and an innovative custom mobile app qualifies.
+News media are always looking for good technology stories, and an innovative field service app qualifies.
 In fact, the more innovative the app, the more newsworthy it is.

-When you develop a custom mobile app, you’re also developing a positive news story about your business.
+When you develop a custom mobile app for your field service company, you’re also developing a positive news story about your business.

-How many of these seven ways a custom mobile app improves perceptions of your field service business could apply to you?
+How many of these seven ways that a custom app improves perceptions of your field service business could apply to you?

-If your answer is three or more, it’s probably time to give serious consideration to having a custom application developed.
+If your answer is three or more, it’s probably time to give serious consideration to hiring an app development company.

 Reach out to our team today if you’d like to talk to us about having a custom field service app developed.